apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hootie & the Blowfish frontman Darius Rucker breaks silence on his drug arrest: 'We handled it'**
+**Just keep swimming!
+Zebrafish doing fine in zero gravity on China's Tiangong space station (video)**

-You can read more about it [here](https://nypost.com/2024/05/28/entertainment/hootie-amp-the-blowfishs-darius-rucker-speaks-out-on-drug-arrest/).
+You can read more about it [here](https://www.space.com/china-tiangong-space-station-zebrafish-healthy).

 ## Requirements
 - Python 3.8